 Family records indicate that the Rowe family have fished out of Port Isaac harbour for at least five generations.
-Actual printed records go back to 1895 when brothers Jack and Peter Rowe's Grandfather, Richard Rowe, commissioned a fishing Lugger to be built at Padstow, partly funded by a local Doctor, William Blake.
+Actual printed records go back to 1895 when Richard Rowe, commissioned a fishing Lugger to be built at Padstow, partly funded by a local Doctor, William Blake.